lorees/BorderTownAI/README.md

+## BorderTown AI is border security for Generation now!
+Leveraging the speed and accuracy of AI to perform security asessments at the Border.
+Which Border?
+Any Border!
+From the Large Campus to the Native American Reservation to the US Southern Border, BorderTown AI can assist.
+Please read on for our case study.

 # BorderTown AI (Azure ML Project)

 Welcome to BorderTown AI, where we are deploying an AI system to identify individuals who should undergo further examination upon re-entry to BorderTown.
 This system is exclusive to credentialed residents of BorderTown who do not exhibit suspicious behavior.